EliAndrewC/l7r/setting/l7r.md

 After Iuchiban's defeat, while Jama Suru proceeded to recruit and gain power from noble samurai, Jama Kohaku recruited peasants.
 He is known to have personally sought out countryside tsukai from all over the Empire and taught them how to conceal the Shadowlands taint, allowing them to expand their covens and migrate from the countryside into larger cities without being found.
 Because of his focus on evangelism to the peasantry, more bloodspeaker covens broken up by Witch Hunters have been linked to Kohaku than any other bloodspeaker.

 When a powerful oni lord known as The Maw gathered an army within the Shadowlands, it was Kohaku who combined explosives with powerful maho to blast a hole in the Kaiu Wall, allowing the Maw to invade the Empire.
-Even worse, Kohaku diverted a Shadowlands river through the opened hole in the Kaiu wall, flooding and tainting the Hiruma countryside, which ultimately prevented the Crab from reclaiming Hiruma castle after the Maw was defeated at the Battle of Cresting Wave.
+Even worse, Kohaku diverted a Shadowlands river through the opened hole in the Kaiu Wall, flooding and tainting the Hiruma countryside, which ultimately prevented the Crab from reclaiming Hiruma castle after the Maw was defeated at the Battle of Cresting Wave.

 After Iuchiban was defeated, his soul was bound to the Forgotten Tomb.
 Jama Suru performed unknown rituals to break it free, but it was Jama Kohaku who used his khadi-trained flesh-shaping abilities to construct a new body for Iuchiban's spirit to inhabit.
 Kohaku continued to serve as one of Iuchiban's trusted lieutenants until Iuchiban's second death at the Battle of Sleeping River.